mattermost/mattermost-developer-documentation/site/content/contribute/server/developer-workflow.md

 mattermost user create --email user@example.com --username test1 --password mypassword --system_admin
 ```

+### Customize your workflow

+#### Makefile

+You can customize variables of the Makefile by creating a `config.override.mk` file or setting environment variables.
+To get started, you can copy the `config.mk` file to `config.override.mk` and change the values in your newly copied file.

+#### Docker-compose

+If you create a `docker-compose.override.yaml` file at the root of the project, it will be automatically loaded by all the `Makefile` tasks using `docker-compose`, allowing you to define your own services or change the configuration of the ones mattermost provides.

 ### Testing Email Notifications

 When Docker starts, the SMTP server is available on port 2500.
 A username and password are not required.